-“The new FDA requirements actually make it so that a market is now established for rapid technology,” Noble said.
+“The new FDA requirements actually make it so that a market is now established for rapid technology,” Noble says.
 “They also set specific numeric standards and one of the benefits of our rapid test is that it is quantitative.”

-Working with BioGX, an industry leader in the production of rapid molecular testing kits, Noble said their test kit is unique because it tests three important bacteria in one — E. coli, Listeria and Salmonella – all conducted in a single reaction, from a single sample.
-“That will have serious economic benefits if we can gain certification,” Noble said.
+Working with BioGX, an industry leader in the production of rapid molecular testing kits, Noble said their test kit is unique because it tests three important bacteria in one — E. coli, Listeria and Salmonella — all conducted in a single reaction, from a single sample.
+“That will have serious economic benefits if we can gain certification,” Noble says.

 Right now, she is trying to do exactly that with certification organizations, such as AOAC International (Association of Official Analytical Chemists International).

 “We already know that the test works well on difficult water and environmental samples.
-It’s a matter of putting it in someone else’s hands and allowing them to show that the test works – not the people who developed it,” said Noble.
+It’s a matter of putting it in someone else’s hands and allowing them to show that the test works — not the people who developed it,” Noble says.
 That’s what AOAC does.
 Their stamp of approval is an intermediate step to gaining support from federal agencies, such as the U.S. Food and Drug Administration (FDA).